BergerAPI/dokument/README.md

 # Dokument
-Dokument is a microservice management- and build-system.
+Dokument is a simple project-generator, and -manager.

 ## How to Use